Sleepydragn1/twitchAFK/README.md

 **Q:** I screwed up my configuration file.
 What do?

 **A:** You can either redownload the default one from this repo, or more easily, you can delete your existing file and the script will recreate it with default values upon launch.

 ---

-**Q:** Why doesn't this run headless?
-Why am I forced to have this damn thing up in the background?

-**A:** Headless stacks like PhantomJS won't properly render the stream, thus causing problems.
-Sorry mate.

----